If you want to report an error on one of the pages which I (Colin Hinson) maintain, please use my Error Report form.

 Permission will normally be given for the free use of church photographs on web sites of the relevant churches or sites associated with those churches, however permission must be requested, granted and the grant acknowledged by the relevant person.

 I am self employed and I run a small business selling photographs, CDroms of old Yorkshire books and writing software.
 If you want permission to use any of my photographs other than for personal use, then you will need to pay me for their use: please email me via the Photograph Copyright email page.
-You will need to describe exactly which photograph it is that you want to use, and where and how you want to use it.
+You will need to describe exactly which photograph it is that you want to use, and exactly where and exactly how you want to use it.

 Permission will no longer be given (other than for personal use) to copy/use etc. text from the Genuki site.
 Please do not copy and then try to use the "Fair use" laws as an excuse - these only allow use for reviews and educational research such as class "hand-outs" and not for web sites.